-6 Emission characteristics
+6 Emission release characteristics

-Emission characteristics are supplemental data needed by atmospheric dispersion and transformation models in order to enable the operation of these models.
-The emission characteristics are very specific for the emission sources and are therefore most efficiently collected simultaneously with the emission data.
+Emission release characteristics are supplemental data needed by atmospheric dispersion and transformation models in order to enable the operation of these models.
+The emission release characteristics are very specific for the emission sources and are therefore most efficiently collected simultaneously with the emission data.